-To ensure that the value of contributions are not eroded over time by movements in the Consumer Price Index, land value changes, the capital costs of administration of the plan or through changes in the costs of studies used to support the plan, Council will review the contribution rates.
+To ensure that the value of contributions are not eroded over time by movements in the Consumer Price Index, land value changes, the capital costs of administration of this plan or through changes in the costs of studies used to support this plan, Council will review the contribution rates.

-The contribution rates will be reviewed by reference to the following specific indices: roadworks and traffic management facilities, drainage works, open space and recreational facilities, community facilities and administration by the Consumer Price Index, Australia for Sydney as published by the Australian Bureau of Statistics (Source: ABS 6401.0 Table 1)
+The contribution rates will be reviewed by reference to the following specific indices: roadworks and traffic management facilities, open space and recreational facilities, community facilities and administration by the Consumer Price Index, Australia for Sydney as published by the Australian Bureau of Statistics (Source: ABS 6401.0 Table 1).

 In accordance with clause 32(3)(b) of the EP&A Regulation, the following sets out the means that Council will make changes to the rates set out in this plan.
-For changes to the Consumer Price Index, the contribution rates within the plan will be reviewed on a quarterly basis in accordance with the following formula:
+For changes to the Consumer Price Index, the contribution rates within this plan will be reviewed on a quarterly basis in accordance with the following formula:

-\$C_A + \$C_A x ([Current Index - Base Index]) ÷ Base Index
+$$C_A + C_A \times ([Current Index - Base Index]) \div [Base Index]$$